Published: 9 February, 2016

 If you are an overly practical person and or in a hurry you can skip all the info below, but nonetheless, I chose to add it here for anyone who enjoys this subject as I do, and would like to know all what he/she can.

 Latin Origin of the world model: Diminutive of the Latin modus, which means a measure, quantity or manner comes the word modulus: little measure.
 The French derived modèle from it (modelle in middle French) to describe blueprints of buildings and later miniatures which is very close to our current use.

-Another definition which we should be interested in, for 3D modeling, would be had simply by replacing the word drawing for 3D modeling in Betty Edwards' - The New Drawing on the Right Side of the Brain: "3D modeling is a global or "whole" skill requiring only a limited number of basic components"
+Another definition for 3D modeling which we should be interested in, would be had simply by replacing the word drawing for 3D modeling in Betty Edwards' - The New Drawing on the Right Side of the Brain: "3D modeling is a global or "whole" skill requiring only a limited number of basic components"

 The [Very] Wise Modeling Principle